How governments can stay connected to citizens during a public health crisis

 Most citizens have never faced a public health crisis like the one we are facing right now.
 Taking time to understand how this is affecting your community can lead to insights that will help to better prioritize communication and education efforts while keeping a pulse on your community.
 Local governments can track requests for information and reports of symptoms in their communities.

 Asking promotes empathy.
-The Department of Human Services in Alleghany County, Pennsylvania, sent a proactive survey to the community asking what information citizens need and how they could work together to provide essential services during the COVID-19 pandemic.
+The Department of Human Services in Allegheny County, Pennsylvania, sent a proactive survey to the community asking what information citizens need and how they could work together to provide essential services during the COVID-19 pandemic.
 Understanding potential complications and added stress that come with school closures, services being suspended, or finding the right health providers, can help local officials make citizens feel cared for and safe during uncertainty and disruption.

 Provide Timely Information